degisew/crypto-real-time-pricing/README.md

 ### Tech Stack <a id="tech-stack"></a>

-> To build this project we used a tech stack detailed below:
+> To build this project I used a tech stack detailed below:
+- React
+- Redux
+- Material-UI
+- CoinCap API
+- CSS3

 <details>
   <summary>Client</summary>